 Follow the steps listed in this article to fix my printer and phone won’t connect.

-How do I connect my wireless printer to my phone?
+How do I fix printer not connecting to phone?

 1. Perform Quick Power Reset